Endangered Species Act of 1973: Downlisting and Delisting

-To delist species, several factors are considered: the threats are eliminated or controlled, population size and growth, and the stability of habitat quality and quantity.
-Also, over a dozen species have been delisted due to inaccurate data putting them on the list in the first place.
+To "delist" a species, several factors are considered: control or elimination of threats, population size and growth in the wild, and the stability of habitat quality and quantity.
+Species can also be delisted if an error (notably, population size) is found in the data used for listing in the first place.
+More than a dozen species have been delisted under such circumstances.